kea1225/DEVOPS_AWSPROJECT/hands-on/Terraform/terraform-01_Installation_Basic_Operations/README.md

 - Go to the AWS console, check the S3 bucket.
 Then check the `terraform.tfstate` and `terraform.tfstate.backup` file.

+- Now we will use `terraform plan -out namewhateveryouwant`.
+This command will create an execution plan and it will save it in a file.
+It will be a binary file.
+Lets comment the EC2 instance resource block.

 ```bash
 terraform plan -out=justs3
 ```